What is an Opportunity Zone?

 Property that was previously used in an Opportunity Zone (before the area was designated as an Opportunity Zone) cannot satisfy the original use requirement, even if the property was not previously placed into service for depreciation and amortization purposes.
 However, real property (including land and buildings) that has been vacant for at least a year prior to the land being designated as in an Opportunity Zone can qualify for original use.
 Other real property, vacant for an uninterrupted 3-year period after an Opportunity Zone designation, can also qualify for original use.
 A property is “vacant” if more than 80% of the building or land, measured by square footage, is not being used.

-Leasing Updates: The proposed regulations allowed a QOF/QOZB to lease a property located in an Opportunity Zone based on “market rate” principles and have that property classified as QOZBP property.
-This leasing rule may be particularly useful for existing land owners in a now designated Opportunity Zone because a taxpayer cannot sell property to a QOF/QOZB in which the taxpayer owns more than 20%.
-But there is no explicit related party prohibition for leases, meaning an owner may be able to lease Opportunity Zone property to a QOF/QOZB where the owner controls more than 20%.
+Leasing Updates: Although a taxpayer cannot sell property to a QOF/QOZB in which the taxpayer owns more than 20%, there is no explicit related party prohibition for leases, meaning an owner may be able to lease its Opportunity Zone property to a QOF/QOZB even where the owner controls more than 20%.

 The final regulations add that leases between unrelated parties are presumed to be market rate.
-The final regulations also provide more clarity on whether a so called “triple net” lease can be used as part of a qualifying business by providing that a triple net lease may not always be fatal, but caution should be used when executing a triple net lease as part of a QOZB.
+The final regulations also provide more clarity on whether a so called “triple net” lease can be used as part of a qualifying business.
+Generally, a triple net lease may not always be fatal, but caution should be used when executing a triple net lease as part of a QOZB.

-Rules for Consolidated Groups: A new update in the final regulations allows a consolidated group of C corporations to hold an interest in a QOF by treating a lower-tier C corporation as a QOF and member of the consolidated group, so long as 100% of the QOF is owned by members of the consolidated group and the QOF complies with certain other requirements.
+Rules for Consolidated Groups: A new update in the final regulations allows a consolidated group of C corporations to hold an interest in a QOF by treating a lower-tier C corporation as a QOF and member of the consolidated group, so long as the QOF complies with certain other requirements.

-Working Capital: The proposed regulations recognized that a QOF/QOZB would need time to raise and deploy capital as part of a business by creating a 31-month “working capital safe harbor.”
+Working Capital: Proposed regulations created a 31-month “working capital safe harbor” granting a QOF/QOZB time to raise and deploy capital as part of a business.
 Under this safe harbor, a QOZB could hold working capital as part of a written plan to deploy the capital, and provided certain requirements, including customary and reasonable business practices, are met, the QOZB would be deemed to hold QOZBP.
 The final regulations expand on this safe harbor definition by providing that any assets acquired during the 31-month period can be deemed to be QOZBP, even if the assets are being constructed and/or improved.
 Furthermore, the government created a new working capital safe harbor for certain start-up businesses.
 A start-up business that meets all the requirements could have up to 62 months to become operational, and during that 62-month window, the business’s assets (including the working capital) would be deemed to be QOZBP.

 What Should I Do Next?

 The final regulations provide answers and a refined regulatory regime for the Opportunity Zone tax incentive program.
-The final regulations are generally effective 60 days after they are published in the federal register, although taxpayers can choose to rely upon these final regulations (or the proposed regulations) for tax years beginning prior to their effective date.
+The final regulations are generally effective March 13, 2020, although taxpayers can choose to rely upon these final regulations (or earlier proposed regulations) for tax years beginning prior to their effective date.